-The APA citation style is a set of rules created by the American Psychological Association.
+The APA citation style is a set of rules about source documentation, created by the American Psychological Association.
 Generally, this style is used by the social sciences to cite sources in papers, essays, etc.

 Though not labeled as such, APA citations are composed of 4 core elements: who, when, what, where.

 who -- author field

 when -- date field (in parentheses)

 Anderson, A. K. (2005).
 Affective influences on the attentional dynamics supporting awareness.
 Journal of Experimental Psychology: General, 154, 258-281. https://doi.org/10.1037/0096-34188.8.131.528

 When = (2005)